Buttercups and Daisies: Beautiful Wildflowers of Spring and Summer

 Daisies belong to the family Asteraceae, also known as the Compositae family.
 The latter name refers to the fact that that although the flower head looks like it's made of just one flower, it actually consists of many miniature flowers.
 These flowers are of two types.
 The yellow disk at the centre of the flower head is made of many individual disk flowers.
 Each white petal is really the single petal of an individual ray flower extending from the disk.
 The petals of the ray flowers are sometimes tinged with pink.

-The flower head of a daisy is an infloresence because it's made of multiple flowers.
-It's more commonly referred to as a flower, however.
+Although the flower head of a daisy is technically known as an inflorescence because it's made of multiple flowers, or florets as they are properly called, the inflorescence is more commonly referred to as a flower.
+Like many other people, I follow this convention.

 If you decide to collect daisies to eat or to make infusions, remember to be absolutely certain of your plant identification.
 There are several plants that can be confused with common daisies.
 Other types of wild daisies and daisy-like flowers bloom in spring and summer in addition to the common daisy.
 In addition, don't pick plants from areas likely to have been contaminated by pesticides or passing traffic.
 The common daisy is considered to be an invasive weed in some areas and may well have been treated with herbicides.